 And, this has been going on for centuries!

-Recently, in my observation, on social media, especially on twitter, there’s something fishy against Buddha.
+Recently, in my observation, there’s something fishy against Buddha on social media, especially on Twitter.
 Suddenly.
 Verily.
 No doubt the current landscape has benefitted a lot from the production and dissemination of ‘fake’ news, but it went so far that ‘otherization’ has been normalized very conveniently.
-With all due respect, please take a note of a very uncomfortable fact: Buddha is not an avatar of Vishnu
+With all due respect, please take note of a very uncomfortable fact: Buddha is not an avatar of Vishnu

-Buddha aka Siddhartha Gautama was a cool chap who did not smoke weed; neither preached violence nor committed violence, unlike Vishnu and his other avatars.
-Even in his best conscious state of mind, Buddha never commented that he is an avatar or son of any God or any bitch.
+Buddha aka Siddhartha Gautama was a cool chap who did not smoke weed; neither preached violence nor committed violence.
+Even in his best conscious state of mind, Buddha never commented that he is an avatar or son of any God.

-Buddha disbelieved in Vedas and also refuted it, like Mahavira (founder of Jainism), and practiced the philosophy of agnosticism.
-Whereas, Vishnu is a theist as well as a deist who has failed to outrage against casteism till date.
+Buddha disbelieved in Vedas and also refuted them, like Mahavira (founder of Jainism), and practised the philosophy of agnosticism.
 Buddha, as recorded in Tipitaka, in his discourse Majjhima Nikaya, scorned the system of ‘caste’.
-His encounters with ‘untouchables’ like Prakriti, Suneet and then few Brahmin scholars are convincing enough to lucidly notify any Hindutva entity that “casteism” existed long before Islamic, Portuguese and British invasion, and unfortunately the axioms of casteism continues even today.
+His encounters with ‘untouchables’ like Prakriti, Suneet and then a few Brahmin scholars are convincing enough to lucidly notify any Hindutva entity that “casteism” existed long before Islamic, Portuguese and British invasion, and unfortunately, the axioms of casteism continue even today.

 The popularity of Buddhism, in pre-Islamic era, in India, envied a lot of Brahmins.
 Eventually, they appropriated and expropriated Buddha to calm the tits of their community members.
-Although they have succeeded to enlist Jainism in their fold but luckily Buddhism continues to stay aloof as a separate sect.
+Although they have succeeded in enlisting Jainism in their fold, Buddhism continues to stay aloof as a separate sect.
 Hinduism, as we know it, today, can be attributed to the works of Adi Shankaracharya who consolidated the five modern Hindu Sects and established the 10 orders of Hindu monks (dasa-nāma-sanyāsis) based on the Buddhist model, and established four great pontifical seats on the four points of the compass.
 Most Hindus, today, unlike before, are associated with one or other of these four pontifical seats.
 Goes without saying: Buddhists are not considered as Hindus.

 Devdutt Patnaik also has something relevant to say on how Buddha came to be seen as a Vishnu avatar: